iricjs/iricjs.github.io/grapes.md

 <img src="/images/Tableau3.JPG">

 ## Insight 4
-The last view dives further into the Cab Sauv price range that we saw earlier.
+Lastly, we can dive further into the Cab Sauv price range that we saw earlier.
 This shows us price by appellation and could provide valuable insight.
 For example, if I was a winemaker and saw a good price for a desired appellation we could then reach out for further info.

 <img src="/images/Tableau4.JPG">

-All of these visualizations can be arranged on a single dashboard for quick daily viewing.
+**It should be noted that all of these visualizations can be arranged in a single dashboard for easy daily viewing.**

 # Summary

-This project shows that with a little coding on the front end we can save a lot of time down the road.
+This project goes to show that with a little coding on the front end we can save a lot of time down the road.
 By adding trend analysis over time, we could get a better understanding of the overall direction of the market.
-This could be useful information for winemakers, growers, and brokers.
+Additional transparency into the grape market allows for more efficient pricing which benefits everyone: winemakers, growers, and brokers alike.

 [back](./)